-I drove past it and explored some more, Jonah reading in the backseat, Jordi asleep.
+I drove past it and explored some more, Noah reading in the backseat, Neil asleep.

 The next time I spotted the water I stopped, turned around, and went closer.
 There’s the prettiest little lake, my mom had said all those years ago.
 And here it was, the little lake across the street from our first apartment.

 The water rushed in the morning breeze, buoys bobbed, and birds circled overhead.
-Jonah, look at the water.
+Noah, look at the water.
 Look what I found.
-Jonah glanced up, said, Oh, and smiled, then looked back down at his book.
+Noah glanced up, said, Oh, and smiled, then looked back down at his book.
 It wasn’t Hatteras, exactly, but something about the lake, the surprise of water where I only expected land, took me there.

 A heart of water in the center of my city.